American Saddlebred Horse

 Compact body with deep girth

-Clean, flat-boned & very straight legs
+Clean, flat-boned and very straight legs

 Well-formed feet